C Type DISC Personality Style Explained

-C Type Personality Styles, based on DISC Theory by Dr. Marston, are accurate, precise, detail-oriented, and conscientious.
+C style personalities, based on DISC Theory by Dr. Marston, are accurate, precise, detail-oriented, and conscientious.
 They think analytically and systematically, and carefully make decisions with plenty of research and information to back it up.
 The C DISC style is perfectionistic and has very high standards for both themselves and others.
 Because they focus on the details and see what many other styles do not, they tend to be good problem solvers and very creative people.

 The C DISC personality brings perspective to groups and tends to be the "anchor of reality" in the team thought.
 When something is proposed, the C will think through every detail of how it works and the process.
 They will make realistic estimates and voice any problems they see with the plan or the already existing system.
 The C is conscientious and even-tempered.
 They will complete tasks they've committed to and will be very thorough.
 They take great pride in doing their work accurately and are excellent analysts, researchers, or information testers.